Bosley the Labradoodle is lucky he wasn’t sicker than he was after eating 4 big chocolate Easter Eggs.

-And ironically our desire to ‘eat healthy’ with DARK chocolate makes it worse, since dark chocolate contains more theobromine than regular chocolate.
+Ironically our desire to ‘eat healthy’ with DARK chocolate makes it worse since dark chocolate contains more theobromine than regular chocolate.
 All chocolate also contains caffeine, which is very bad for dogs, but the theobromine is the biggest culprit.

 The second big danger at Easter, or any other holiday entertaining time, is your Morkie getting out and running away.

-There’s often more noise and commotion, sometimes new people in your home and the front door opening and closing lots.
+Holidays often bring more noise and commotion, new people in your home and the front door opening and closing lots.
+It’s the perfect chance for your little dog to slip out the door and run away.
 You might not even notice your Morkie is gone at first.

 If your Morkie does run off, don’t panic.
-Take someone else with you and methodically walk your neighbourhood, while another person watches the phone.
-Chances are your Morkie was just looking for a little peace and quiet — or maybe an adventure!
+Take someone else with you and methodically walk your neighborhood, while another person watches the phone.